Skip to main content

 4.4 Configure integration setting

 In addition to specifying the organization, you must also configure the integration for generating the API documentation.
 This information should be placed within the integrations.enhancedApiSpec object.
-Update the liblab.config.json file with the following information:
+Access Update the liblab.config.json file with the following information:

 • provider: The API documentation provider, which for this tutorial is redocly.